The Theory That Explains The Anger Of Our Political Moment

 It's maybe not the most mind-blowing of theories — threaten to take something away from people that they think should be theirs, and they get mad.

-But precisely because of its neat logic, it is an elegant explanation for so much of the turmoil of the current political climate, when many groups seem to fear they could be losing out on what they once had.
+But it is an elegant explanation for so much of the turmoil of the current political climate, when many groups seem to fear they could be losing out on what they once had.

 Emily Kalah Gade invoked the idea of relative deprivation this week at the Washington Post's Monkey Cage, explaining why she thinks the Women's March had such strong appeal: